Johnnyboi9907/WeightCalculator/README.md

 DAVID AYOUB:
 - Created the planet and object classes along with the proper attributes & methods
 - Created the main screen controller
+- Event handling for Undo button
+- Troubleshooting in the fxml files due to errors
+- Created the getters and setters for the main screen controller
+- Implemented the object display method
+- Implemented the event handling for the clear scale and reset buttons in the Menu option of the menu bar
+- Event handling for return button
+- Implementation of logic to disable actions if certain requirements weren't met
+- Implemented some of the logic regarding the images in the display

 **Notes**